dimfeld/website/posts/embedding_svelte.md

 }
 ```

-The special div element is pretty simple.
-This is embedded directly in the markdown.
+The special div element is written directly in the markdown.

 ```html
 <div data-component="ReadingSince" data-prop-a="5"></div>